Irish lichens

 Photos: On walls.
 Co.
 Waterford and Co.
 Cork, Ireland.

-Wet specimen immediately below identified by John Douglass.
+Wet specimen below identified by John Douglass.

 Small thallus of greenish-brown to black overlapping lobes, slightly swollen when moist.
 Lobe margins +/- ascending, wavy, entire or crenate, never swollen.
 Centre of thallus with globular isidia that become flattened and squamulose, resembling small lobes.
 The flat apothecia are infrequent, often with lobules on margins.
+Microscope photographs below.

 Common throughout Ireland on damp, calcareous substrates; walls, crumbling mortar, rocks.
 Chemical reactions negative.